turingschool/mod-0-curriculum/shared/pairing_2.md

 ## Set Collaboration Expectations

-Spend a few minutes getting to know each other and discussing the questions you were asked to prepare answers to.
+Spend a few minutes getting to know each other and discussing your answers to the questions in the Prepare section above.
 This will help set expectations for what you each need and can commit to doing, and is an important habit to build when you start a working relationship.
-You'll be asked to reflect on both preparation questions (and how the session went in regards to those) after the pairing session.

-Then, decide who will be the Driver and Navigator for the first challenge, then switch roles for the second exercise.
+Then, decide who will be the Driver and Navigator for the first challenge and switch roles for the second exercise.

 ## Exercises